 - Peterson has swung her pole forward—notice how the tip is well ahead of her hand—and is about to plant it in a spot directly downhill from her boot.
 In a short turn on steep terrain like this, that’s a great place to aim your pole plant.
 It helps keep your upper body facing the direction of your next turn—down the hill—and aids in directing your crossover movement to the new turn.

 - Her inside (left) arm is over her left ski tip, not trailing behind her.
 This helps keep her upper body stable and “countered” over her lower body.

-- In Peterson’s upper body you can see three roughly parallel lines—her shoulders, the chest strap of her pack, and the bottom of her jacket.
+- Looking at Peterson’s upper body you can see three roughly parallel lines—her shoulders, the chest strap of her pack, and the bottom of her jacket.
 Those parallels mean everything is working together to accomplish her goal.

 - Notice how the zipper of Peterson’s jacket is more or less perpendicular to the slope.
 Keeping her head, shoulders, and upper body leaning out over her outside ski, rather than into the hill, puts her in a great athletic position from which she can easily control speed and prepare to move into the next turn.

 Michael Rogan, SKI’s director of instruction and PSIA Alpine Team captain, is also a USSA Team Academy coach and instructor at Heavenly, Calif.
-He spends his summers enjoying more winter in Portillo, Chile, where he’s resident manager.
+He spends his summers enjoying more winter in Portillo, Chile, where he’s the Mountain Manager.

-K2/Alta athlete (and salmon fisherwoman) McKenna Peterson grew up racing in Sun Valley and then at CU.
-Now she’s a professional big mountain skier based in Utah.
+K2 athlete (and boat captain) McKenna Peterson grew up racing in Sun Valley and then at CU.
+Now she’s a professional big mountain skier based in Idaho.